sarthakagrawal927/next-events/README.md

 # Events

 Works pretty fast locally.
 Serverless functions take a toll right now I think.

-To fix:
-Getting 404 error in post and get request of comments.
-Newsletter works fine.

 Python test was a success.

 By using